riya-92/Sales_dashboard/readme.md

  This is a sales dashboard using excel.
- This is an interactive dashboard using sales dataset of Flipcart.
+ This is an interactive dashboard using sales dataset of Flipkart.